Zywave/booster/src/_areas/design-system/components/checkboxes.md

 ### Disabled

-Disabled state occurs when an action currently isn’t available.
+Disabled state occurs when an action currently isn't available.
 Disabled checkboxes should only be used when an action can be taken within the current UI to enable the checkbox.
 If no action can be taken to enable the checkbox, then the checkbox should be hidden instead of disabled.

 <hr>